-The Wetlands and Waterways Program Fund is a special fund created by the action of the 2008 General Assembly.
-The Fund began receiving revenue on July 1, 2008, the effective date of House Bill 1056, entitled Wetlands and Waterways Program Fees.
+The Wetlands and Waterways Program Fund is a special fund created by Chapter 142 of the 2008 Laws of Maryland (House Bill 1056).
+The Fund began receiving revenue on July 1, 2008, the effective date of the law.
 The major sources of revenue for the Fund are application fees collected by the Department and monetary compensation paid to the State in conjunction with Tidal Wetlands Licenses.
 Variable year end fund balances may occur due to a number of factors.
 Expenditures can be affected by staffing changes (i.e. vacancies and recruitment) and contractual project delays.
-Factors that can affect revenue include the number of permit applications, required coordination with the Department of Natural Resources of the Maryland Historical Trust, and the extent of the authorized impacts.
-The fund balance will be monitored by MDE and the current fee schedule will be reassessed in Fiscal Year 2011 as stipulated in legislation.
+Factors that can affect revenue include the number of permit applications received during the fiscal year, required coordination with the Department of Natural Resources or the Maryland Historical Trust, a project's proximity to sensitive resources, and the extent of the authorized impacts.
+Economic conditions continue to adversely affect the application stream.
+Consequently, the Department is carefully monitoring revenue and expenses.
+The \$402,058.23 fund balance at the end of the 2010 Fiscal Year will provide an important buffer for expected variations in revenue and expenditures.
+Finally, as stipulated in the law, the Department will reconvene the 2004 workgroup in 2011 to evaluate the progress made by the Department and reassess the current fee schedule.

-The following tables provide an accounting of financial receipts deposited into the Fund and expenditures from the Fund for the period July 1, 2008 through June 30, 2009.
+The following table provides an accounting of revenues and expenditures in the Fund for the period July 1, 2009 through June 30, 2010.

-STATEMENT OF REVENUES AND EXPENDITURES WETLANDS AND WATERWAYS PROGRAM FUND FISCAL YEAR 2009
+STATEMENT OF REVENUES AND EXPENDITURES WETLANDS AND WATERWAYS PROGRAM FUND FISCAL YEAR 2010